Headlight hijinks

 How many paragraphs does it take to change a lightbulb?

-So, the headlight had died, but I could still flick my high beams on.
-However, I wasn’t going to go around searing the eyeballs of other cars on the road in lieu of fixing the problem.
+So, the low-beam light wasn’t working, but I could still flick my high beams on.
+Even if I still had light, I wasn’t going to go around searing the eyeballs of other drivers on the road in lieu of fixing my own problem.
 Since the high beams still worked, I figured the low-beam fuse, or bulb, had blown.
 However, when I looked up replacement bulbs, and information about my bike, I learned that it’s just one physical bulb contains both the high beam and low beam light, and also one fuse for all the headlights.
-Now, having seen these ridiculous2 claims of a ‘single bulb to rule them all’ and this dual-filament nonsense, I proceeded to employ the ’trust, but verify’ strategy.
-(I was going to have to open up my headlight anyways.)
+Having heard these ridiculous2 claims online of a ‘single bulb to rule them all’ and this dual-filament nonsense, I proceeded to employ the ’trust, but verify’ strategy.

 Being a muppet, I picked the second tier - the Xtra-brights - because I liked the idea of more brightness, but didn’t want a blue-tinted light.